armadaproject/armada/docs/armada_client_package.md

   * **job_set_id** (*str*) – A job set id including jobs to change priority of
   * **queue** (*str*) – The queue the jobs are in
 * **Returns:**
-  JobReprioritizeResponse object.
+  JobReprioritiseResponse object.
 It is a map of strings.
 * **Return type:**
-  armada.submit_pb2.JobReprioritizeResponse
+  armada.submit_pb2.JobReprioritiseResponse

 #### submit_health()